What Is the Ebola Virus?

-Ebola, formerly called the Ebola hemorrhagic fever, is a rare, severe illness that attacks its victims’ immune systems, causing extreme fluid loss and often death.
+Ebola, formerly called the Ebola hemorrhagic fever, is a rare, severe illness that attacks the immune system, causing extreme fluid loss and often death.
 The disease disrupts blood-clotting, which can lead to internal and external bleeding.
 Shortly after infection, victims typically experience fever, muscle pain, headache, and sore throat, followed by vomiting, diarrhea, rash, and bleeding.
 Symptoms appear, on average, eight to ten days after contact with the virus.
 Fatalities, most often caused by severe dehydration, can occur within a week after initial symptoms.

 How do outbreaks start?

 People contract the disease from contact with animals—usually bats but sometimes primates—or from cooking or eating contaminated foods.
 Human carriers can then transmit Ebola to others through their bodily fluids.
-Their bodies remain infectious after death.
+Their bodies remain contagious after death.